-Managing overtime in fluctuating markets can be an important source of competitive advantage if done strategically and with productivity in mind.
-But it can be tricky to overcome some preconceptions.
+Nevertheless, working overtime can prove to be beneficial for employers and employees.
+Managing overtime in fluctuating markets can also be an important source of competitive advantage if done strategically and with productivity in mind.

-There are five reasons why most people end up working overtime.
+Why do most people end up working overtime?

 Too many notifications and emails mean people get less real work done.
 Encourage your employees to check emails less frequently and to schedule uninterrupted time blocks for deep work.